About HoMie Pathway Alliance

 HoMie interns have earned:

-Eight months of paid personal development training to build con fidence and skills
+paid personal development training to build confidence and skills

-We’re so proud to support these amazing young people, check out the video below to hear more from our Pathway Alliance Alumni and their experience during the internship:
+We're so proud to support these amazing young people - check out the video below to hear more from our Pathway Alliance Alumni and their experience during the interships:

-For HoMie’s Pathway Alliance program, HoMie partners with community support services and retail businesses to provide wrap-around support for each intern.
-This ensures each young person is fully supported to follow this path to kickstart their working life - as seen below:
+For HoMie's Pathway Alliance program, we partner with community support services and retail business to provide wrap-around support for each intern.
+This ensure each young person is fully supported to follow this path to kickstart their working life - as seen below:

 Opportunities + Support + Partnerships = Pathways To Change